-Website Design Mistake #4: Lack of Social Proof
+Mistake #4: Lack of social proof

 Of all the website design mistakes I see, this one upsets me the most because the value of social proof is so obvious.
-We ALL rely on social proof to help us make purchasing decisions!

 Have you ever booked a hotel based on the online reviews?
 Or tried a new restaurant because someone told you it was good?
 That’s the essence of social proof.